VSim

-The Vorpal computational engine is arbitrary dimensional, meaning that it can be run in one, two, or three dimensions.
-It can be run in full electromagnetic mode, using the FDTD algorithm, or with electrostatically or magnetostatically computed fields.
-Charged and neutral particles in Vorpal can be represented by a fluid or kinetically using the PIC algorithm in either case self-consistently.
-The fields and particles can interact with arbitrarily shaped structures, including conductors, particle absorbers, reflectors, and many more.
-Accuracy is maintained using cut-cell techniques.
-The computational domain can be periodic or mimic boundaries at infinity via PML or other outgoing wave boundary conditions.
-Vorpal outputs data in HDF5 (Hierarchical Data Format) that is VizSchema compliant.
+The Vorpal computational engine is a simulation tool designed to operate across one, two, or three-dimensional spaces.
+It supports computational modes such as the full electromagnetic mode, where it utilizes the Finite-Difference Time-Domain (FDTD) algorithm, and can also work with electrostatic or magneto-static fields.

+Particles within Vorpal, whether charged or neutral, can be modeled as a fluid or kinetically using the Particle-in-Cell (PIC) algorithm.
+The engine ensures these particles interact self-consistently with fields.
+It can also simulate the interaction of particles and fields with a variety of structures, including conductors, particle absorbers, reflectors, and others, using cut-cell techniques to maintain accuracy.

+The computational domain in Vorpal offers flexibility with boundary conditions, supporting periodic domains or boundaries that can simulate an infinite space using Perfectly Matched Layers (PML) or other types of outgoing wave boundary conditions.
+The output data from Vorpal is in the Hierarchical Data Format (HDF5) and is compliant with VizSchema standards, facilitating further analysis and visualization.

 Input

 Simulations can be set up in the VSimComposer setup panel.
-Shapes can be imported or constructed, materials can be assigned to shapes, fields and particles can be added, and algorithms can be chosen.
+Shapes can be imported or constructed, materials can be assigned to shapes, fields, and particles can be added, and algorithms can be chosen.
 VSimComposer then writes out an input file suitable for use by the Vorpal computational engine.

-For greater flexibility, the input file can be written directly.
-Here the user has complete control over the physical quantities to include in the simulation, including low-level control over algorithms and solvers.
+The input file can also be written directly.
+Here, the user has complete control over the physical quantities to include in the simulation, including low-level control over algorithms and solvers.
 The user can specify the dynamics of the particles as fully relativistic, non-relativistic, unmagnetized, or other.
 Additional collisions between electrons, ions, and neutral gases (neutral gases being represented by either fluids or particles) are available in the input file, including self-splitting and self-combining operations.
 Field ionization can also be included.
 Advanced surface interactions can be modeled, including user-defined secondary electron emission, sputtering, and surface charging.
 Parallel decompositioning can also be specified manually for high performance applications.